medranSolus/ZenithEngine/README.md

 3D graphics engine.

 Before contributing read [coding guidelines](Doc/CodeGuidelines.md) for style conventions and formatting.
 It is recomended to use [CodeMaid](http://www.codemaid.net/) for auto formatting.
+Project requires at least `CMake 3.22` support.

 Working with project from command prompt is described [here](Doc/CMakeCLI.md).